crgarcia12/electronics-homeassistant-lightscontroll/PCB/schematics-v17/Readme.md

 ![board-pcb-3d-2](readme-media/board-pcb-3d-2.png)

 # Clearance
-There are three nets.
-Default, LowVoltageMains and Mains.
-Clearance are set as:
+There are three nets: Default, Mains-LowVoltage and Mains.
+Even when conformal coating is added, Clearance are calculated without it for added safety.
+In practice, instead of using A7, A6 is being used to do the calculations:

+* Default: Low voltage - 0.2mm
+* Mains-LowVoltage: A6 < 2V = 0.13.
+For added safety 0.8 mm is used (red)
 * Mains: A6 for > 300V = 1.5mm (green)
-* LowVoltageMains: A6 < 2V = 0.13.
-For added safety 0.8 mm is used (red)

 ![board-pcb-3d-2](readme-media/clearance-calculation.png)